-The five-lined skink is a smooth, slender lizard that can grow to 21 centimetres in length, but most individuals are much smaller.
+The five-lined skink is a smooth, slender lizard that can grow 14 to 19 centimetres in length.

 Their coloration varies with age.
 Juveniles and young adult females are glossy black with five cream stripes down the back and a bright blue or blue-grey tail.
 Males and older females gradually fade to a more uniform bronze, although often the stripes are still visible.
 Males in breeding condition have a bright orange chin and jaw.

 No other lizards are native to Ontario.
 Salamanders are similar in body shape but do not have scales or claws.

 Five-lined skinks in the Great Lakes–St. Lawrence population are typically found in forest openings, specifically large rock outcrops.
 Along the Lake Erie shoreline, where the Carolinian population lives, skinks inhabit open forests, small meadows, beaches and stabilized sand dunes.
 Five-lined skinks hibernate in groups under rocks or tree stumps and in rotting wood.